desmac96/task-manager-p3/README.md

 <h1>Task Manager</h1>
+<p>The Task Manager is a command-line application designed to help users organise and manage their tasks efficiently.
+It provides a simple interface to add, modify, complete, and remove tasks.</p>
 <img src="assets/home-screen-img1.png" alt="Home Screen">

-<p>The Task Manager is a command-line application designed to help users organize and manage their tasks efficiently.
-It provides a simple interface to add, modify, complete, and remove tasks.</p>

 <h2>Contents</h2>
 <ul>
     <li><a href="#user-experience">User Experience (UX)</a></li>